bincomNita/LibraryManagementApp/README.md

     End point for login /api/auth/login
 API End point are included for books to get book details,add,update and delete book,group by author and top 3 most borrowed books.

+After running an application Execute POST API End point for register once user registered successfully.Login with that user details then Token will generate for you.
+Use that token to Authorize each API end point.